Global Forum on Agricultural Research and Innovation

 Established in 1996, GFAR was formed as a project for resource sharing.
-GFAR facilitates collaboration, partnerships, and sharing of objectives along the complex pathways from research through to development outcomes.

-GFAR's headquarters is in Rome, Italy, where it is hosted by FAO and it's current chair is Dr. Ravinder Kumar Khetarpal.
+GFAR's headquarters is in Rome, Italy, where it is hosted by FAO.
+Its current chair is Dr. Ravinder Kumar Khetarpal.

 History

-GFAR was established initially by World Bank, IFAD, FAO, International Service for National Agricultural Research | ISNAR and SDC on 31 October 1996, triggered by a major shift in thinking about development during that period.
-This entailed a new recognition of the need to include all development stakeholders in development processes, to make them more effective, owned by the intended beneficiary countries and communities, self-driven and resilient.

-Recognizing this shift, the United Nations inter-governmental agriculture and food-related development organizations FAO, IFAD, CGIAR partnership of 15 international agricultural research centres (IARCs), the national agricultural research and development systems of countries from South and North through their regional bodies and representatives of civil society, the private sector and farmer organizations, came together to establish GFAR.

 The first gatherings for the stakeholders were the GFAR Triennial Conferences.
 The first was held in Dresden, Germany, in May 2000, on "Strengthening research partnerships in the globalized world of the turn of century".
 The second was held in Dakar, Senegal, in 2003 with the theme "Linking Research and Rural Innovation to Sustainable Development".
 The third was held in New Delhi, India, in 2006 with the theme "Reorienting Agricultural Research to meet the Millennium Development Goals (MDGs)".

 Subsequently, the meetings were replaced by Global Conferences on Agricultural Research for Development (GCARD), along with the Annual General Meetings of CGIAR.
-The Global Conference on Agricultural Research for Development 2010 (GCARD1) was held in Montpellier, France, from 28–31 March 2010, on the theme “Enhancing Development Impact from Research: Building on Demand”.
+The Global Conference on Agricultural Research for Development 2010 (GCARD1) was held in Montpellier, France, from 28 to 31 March 2010, on the theme “Enhancing Development Impact from Research: Building on Demand”.

 The Global Conference on Agricultural Research for Development 2012 (GCARD2) was held in Uruguay, 29 October–1 November 2012, on the theme "Foresight and Partnership for Innovation and Impact on Smallholder Livelihoods".